-In this video, you'll learn how to assign values to an image before drawing it.
-Read about the five steps included in this process below:
+If you've ever had to ask yourself, 'what is value in drawing?', this this article is for you!
+In this video, you will learn how to assign values to an image before drawing it.
+Read about the five steps included in this process below.

 The first step in assigning values is to label our shadows as shadows and our lights as lights.
 To begin we label all our shadows as such:

 Next, we label all of our lights.

 Once we've found all our shadows and lights, is to find our darkest shadow.
 In this example, the shadow cast from the cat is our darkest value.

 Step 3: Identify Moderate Shadows

 Step 3: After we've found our darkest shadow we need to find our lightest shadow.
 We label our lightest shadow "moderate shadow."
 Now we compare the remaining shadows to see whether they are closer in value to our extreme or moderate shadow.
 Whichever value they are closer to is what they get labeled.

 Step 4: Next, you'll move on and find your darkest light which we'll label "moderate light."
 For instance, in this image the darkest light is found on the black pot.

 Step 5: Identify Extreme Lights

 Step 5: In conclusion, step five is to find your lightest light.
 Here you can see that it's found on the cat's back.
 The value on the red ball is also very light meaning it will also be rendered as an extreme light.
 The remaining lights that are closest to this value will be labeled "extreme light."
 The lights closest to your moderate light value will be labeled "moderate light."